rchakode/kube-opex-analytics/README.md

 ## <a name="prometheus-exporter"></a>Prometheus Exporter
 Starting from version `0.3.0`, Kubernetes Opex Analytics enables a Prometheus exporter through the endpoint `/metrics`.

-As of version `0.4.6`, the exporter is not enabled by default.
-You need to set the environment variable `KOA_ENABLE_PROMETHEUS_EXPORTER` to `true` to enable it.
-If you're using the Helm chart, you can set the appropriate entry in the `values.yaml` file.

 The exporter exposes the following metrics: